 - Japan's economy is likely to recover toward the middle of the projection period, with the impact of the novel coronavirus (COVID-19) and supply-side constraints waning, although it is expected to be under downward pressure stemming from high commodity prices and slowdowns in overseas economies.
-Thereafter, as a virtuous cycle from income to spending intensifies gradually, Japan's economy is projected to continue growing at a pace above its potential growth rate. - The year-on-year rate of change in the consumer price index (CPI, all items less fresh food) is likely to increase toward the end of this year due to rises in prices of such items as energy, food, and durable goods.
-The rate of increase is then expected to decelerate toward the middle of fiscal 2023 because the contribution of such price rises to this CPI is likely to wane.
-Thereafter, it is projected to accelerate again moderately on the back of improvement in the output gap and rises in medium- to long-term inflation expectations and in wage growth. - Comparing the projections with those presented in the previous Outlook for Economic Activity and Prices (Outlook Report), the projected growth rates are somewhat lower, mainly for fiscal 2022, due to the effects of the spread of COVID-19 this summer and of slowdowns in overseas economies.
-The projected rates of increase in the CPI are higher, mainly for fiscal 2022, due to the effects of a pass-through to consumer prices of cost increases led by a rise in import prices. - Concerning risks to the outlook, there remain extremely high uncertainties for Japan's economy, including the following: developments in overseas economic activity and prices; developments in the situation surrounding Ukraine and in commodity prices; and the course of COVID-19 at home and abroad and its impact.
-In this situation, it is necessary to pay due attention to developments in financial and foreign exchange markets and their impact on Japan's economic activity and prices. - With regard to the risk balance, risks to economic activity are skewed to the downside.
+Thereafter, as a virtuous cycle from income to spending intensifies gradually, Japan's economy is projected to continue growing at a pace above its potential growth rate. - The year-on-year rate of increase in the consumer price index (CPI, all items less fresh food) is likely to be relatively high in the short run due to the effects of a pass-through to consumer prices of cost increases led by a rise in import prices.
+The rate of increase is then expected to decelerate toward the middle of fiscal 2023 due to a waning of these effects, as well as to the effects of pushing down energy prices from the government's economic measures.
+Thereafter, it is projected to accelerate again moderately on the back of improvement in the output gap, rises in medium- to long-term inflation expectations and in wage growth, and a waning of the effects of the economic measures pushing down energy prices toward the middle of fiscal 2023. - Comparing the projections with those presented in the previous Outlook for Economic Activity and Prices (Outlook Report), the projected growth rates for fiscal 2022 and 2023 are somewhat lower, mainly due to overseas economies deviating downward from the previous baseline scenario, although the government's economic measures are likely to make a positive contribution to the growth rates.
+The projected growth rate for fiscal 2024 is somewhat lower due to a waning of the effects of those measures pushing up the economy of the previous year.
+The projected rates of increase in the CPI for fiscal 2022 and 2023 are more or less unchanged, as effects such as those of a pass-through to consumer prices of cost increases led by a rise in import prices are likely to offset the effects of pushing down energy prices from the economic measures.
+The projected rate of increase in the CPI for fiscal 2024 is somewhat higher due to a waning of the effects of those measures pushing down energy prices of the previous year. - Concerning risks to the outlook, there remain extremely high uncertainties for Japan's economy, including the following: developments in overseas economic activity and prices; developments in the situation surrounding Ukraine and in commodity prices; and the course of COVID-19 at home and abroad and its impact.
+In this situation, it is necessary to pay due attention to developments in financial and foreign exchange markets and their impact on Japan's economic activity and prices. - With regard to the risk balance, risks to economic activity are skewed to the downside for fiscal 2022 and 2023 but are generally balanced for fiscal 2024.
 Risks to prices are skewed to the upside.

-&lt;sup>1 "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on October 27 and 28, 2022.
+&lt;sup>1 "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on January 17 and 18, 2023.